Sucker (Charli XCX album): Accolades

-The album was named the best pop album of the year by Rolling Stone, who said, "Charli XCX is the pop star 2014 was waiting for: a badass songwriting savant who's the most fun girl in any room she steps into.
+Sucker was named the best pop album of the year by Rolling Stone, who said, "Charli XCX is the pop star 2014 was waiting for: a badass songwriting savant who's the most fun girl in any room she steps into.
 The 22-year-old artist came into her own with Sucker, a middle-finger-waving teenage riot packed into 13 punky gems.
 It's a dance party, a mosh pit and a feminist rally – Charli's definitely in charge."
 Spin ranked it the sixth pop album of 2014, commenting that "Charli's second full-length shaves off the densely layered atmospherics and dreamy soundscapes."
-Meanwhile, Jason Lipshutz from Billboard listed Sucker as the second best pop album of 2014.
-NME listed Sucker as the 32nd best album of 2015.
+Meanwhile, Jason Lipshutz from Billboard listed Sucker as the second best pop album of 2014, and NME listed it as the 32nd best album of 2015.